 - Letting your child know that gang members can end up injured, dead or in jail.

-- Having unexplained money, items, or clothing.
+- Having unexplained money, expensive new items, or clothing.

 - Wearing clothing of all one type, style, or color, or changing appearance with special haircuts, tattoos or other body markings.